juancmeza/juancmeza/README.md

 ### Hello World! 👋

 My name is Juan Carlos and I recently transitioned from creating cocktails to creating software.
-I am most comfortable with Javascript and React, but I like to combine them with Ruby on Rails and follow MVC conventions to create RESTful APIs.
+I am most comfortable with Javascript and React, but I like to combine them with Ruby on Rails and follow MVC conventions to create RESTful APIs and CRUD applications.
 Please take a look at some of the work I've done: